openeuropa/oe_multilingual/README.md

 ### URL suffix usage

-It is strongly recommended to avoid an usage of the language suffix separator (`_`) in their pathauto patterns/aliases as it might lead to unexpected behaviors.
+- It is strongly recommended to avoid an usage of the language suffix separator (`_`) in their pathauto patterns/aliases as it might lead to unexpected behaviors.

+- Drush user:login(uli) implementation does not currently work with oe_multilingual_url_suffix module.
+The following [patch](https://patch-diff.githubusercontent.com/raw/drush-ops/drush/pull/4209.diff) is required to correctly generate the url.

 ## Contributing
 Please read [the full documentation](https://github.com/openeuropa/openeuropa) for details on our code of conduct, and the process for submitting pull requests to us.